BenasPalivonas/VintedHomework/README.md

 List of features i added:
-On click picture open modal,
+On click picture open picture modal,
 Drop down menu with favorite photos,
 Search for tags,
 Search by time,